The Ultimate Budget Travel Guide to Kuala Lumpur

 About Kuala Lumpur

 Kuala Lumpur is a country with a turbulent—but resilient—past.
 During the 1870s, the once small town of Kuala Lumpur underwent a series of capture and recapturing, threats, and tragedies like fire, because most of its structures were made from wood and other flammable material.

-A decade later, first British Resident General Frank Swettenham initiated the construction of brick and tile buildings and wider streets.
+A decade later, first British Resident General Frank Swettenham initiated brick and tile buildings and wider streets.
 It was from this point onwards where Kuala Lumpur got most of its appearance today.

-In this DIY Budget Kuala Lumpur Travel Guide Blog, we’ll share important travel tips with advice on things to do and see, DIY KL itinerary, money saving tips, the best hotels to stay, and more.
+In this DIY Budget Kuala Lumpur Travel Guide Blog, we’ll share important travel tips with advice on things to do and see, a DIY KL itinerary, money-saving tips, the best hotels to stay, and more.